xumes/xumes/README.md

 ## Find me around the web 🌎:
 - My <a href="https://www.reginaldosantos.com.br">profile website</a>  ✍🏾
-- My <a href="https://www.udemy.com/user/reginaldo-marcelo-dos-santos-2/"> Udemy Profile</a> 🏓
+- My <a href="https://www.udemy.com/user/reginaldo-marcelo-dos-santos-2/"> Udemy Profile</a> :man_teacher:
 - Some video classes on my <a href="https://www.youtube.com/channel/UCqI7CYMy3nO8RrIqB64v2hQ//">Youtube Channel</a> 📹
 - Sharing updates on <a href="https://www.linkedin.com/in/reginaldosantos/">LinkedIn</a> 💼